tomschr/poc-jinja-l10n/README.md

 Before you can do that, you need to create a language catalog.

-## Creating localized Jinja templates with Babel
+## Creating new language catalogs with Babel

 Babel is a popular library for internationalizing and localizing Python applications.
 It works well with Jinja